Undergraduate Course Catalog 2016-2017

-The application deadline for fall semester admission is April 1 (February 1 for those applying to nursing); October 15 for spring semester.
+The application deadline for fall semester admission is April 1; October 15 is the application deadline for spring semester.
 Some programs have enrollment limitations.
 Students enrolled in one of the University’s associate degree programs who desire admission to a bachelor’s degree program at UNH apply as transfer students through the Office of Admissions.

-Transfer students may contact the Department of Housing (603) 862-2120 to determine the availability of on-campus housing or the Office of Commuter Services at http://www.unhmub.com/off_campus/ for assistance with off-campus housing.
+Transfer students may contact the Department of Housing at (603) 862-2120 or at http://www.unh.edu/housing/campus-request-form-waitlist to determine the availability of on-campus housing, or the Office of Commuter Services for assistance with off-campus housing.
 In most situations, on-campus housing is not guaranteed to transfer students.